hanatonikkou/xous-book/src/ch09-01-basis.md

 The three types of records (`0xFF` empty space, `FastSpace` and `SpaceUpdate`) are differentiated by examining the first 32 bytes of a page:

 - If bytes 0-31 are `0xFF`, the entire page must be blank (empty space)
 - If any of bytes 0-15 are not 0xFF, the page must be the start of a `FastSpace` master record.
-The master record itself may span mulitple pages but it must be consecutive pages from its start.
+The master record itself may span multiple pages but it must be consecutive pages from its start.
 - If all bytes of 0-15 are 0xFF, **and** any bytes of 16-31 are not 0xFF, then the page marks the start of `SpaceUpdate` records.
 A `SpaceUpdate` record is similar to that of a page table entry, but with the flags set differently to indicate the life cycle of that space, and a larger `u64` nonce.
 From that page until the end of the `FastSpace` area, `SpaceUpdate` records may be written.

 The `SpaceUpdate` records are interpreted sequentially, from the lowest address to the highest address encountered.
 The latest record takes precedence.
 Thus, a single page could be allocated, de-allocated, and re-allocated in sequence, and the last re-allocation is the ultimate record that affects the net FSCB.

 When the `SpaceUpdate` record fills up the FSCB area (or it bumps into the existing FSCB), the records are automatically compacted; the FSCB is reduced by any allocated space at that time, the `SpaceUpdate` area is cleared, and a new random location is picked for the FSCB to wear-level the FSCB area.
 This all happens without user intervention or awareness, except for the fact that the operation which triggered the flush might take a bit longer than usual (about an extra 0.3s).

 Note that the `SpaceUpdate` journal by definition leaks information about the most recent few hundred block allocations, so in the event that the unlock PIN is compromised, it could represent a significant loss of deniability.
-In order to counter this, a user can manually run `pddb flush` at any time compact the `SpaceUpdate` records and effectively delete the journal.
+In order to counter this, a user can manually run `pddb flush` at any time to compact the `SpaceUpdate` records and effectively delete the journal.
 Note that this doesn't require enumerating any Bases, because this only clears a journal of operations on known free space, and it also does not attempt to allocate any new free space.

 Note: the hotfix for v0.9.9 incorporates a call to flush the journal once every 24 hours of uptime automatically.
 The call should be safe to run asynchronously since the FSCB state is independent of filesystem state.